 At The Children’s Hospital of Philadelphia, we recognize that the commitment we make to our staff must extend beyond employment.
 That means recognizing the unique and valuable contributions of all our people.
 We believe that each person brings a special worldview that contributes to the high quality of patient care, research and education for which we’re renowned.

 We believe that these very differences help us to remain innovators at the forefront of pediatric care.
-Every person that we employ — whether performing direct patient care, conducting research, or providing clinical or administrative support — plays an essential part in ensuring our continued excellence.
+Every employee at CHOP — whether performing direct patient care, conducting research, or providing clinical or administrative support — plays an essential part in ensuring our continued excellence.